lydiaYchen/LydiaYchen.github.io/research.md

 # Generative Models<a name="Generative"></a>

+While big data is powering up the deep learning models, it is costly and inevitably intrudes privacy to curate such data.
+Synthetically generated data not only alleviates the cost of collecting data but also overcome the privacy concerns and legislation boundary.
+How to generate synthetic data that fulfilll the requirements of data similarity, analysis utility, privacy and generalization?

 We are exploring a wide range of generative models for synthesizing tabular data, ranging from Generative Adversarial Networks (GANs), latent difussion, flow models, and large language models.

-We are actively collaborating with various industrial partners to explore synthetic data as a privacy-preserving data sharing solution, such as major European energy companies, and finacial companies.
+We are also actively collaborating with various industrial partners to explore synthetic data as a privacy-preserving data sharing solution, such as major European energy companies, and finacial companies.

 # Robust, and Private Learning<a name="RPFlearning"></a>